-E-commerce is undeniably huge, with online spending hitting $5 billion in a single day on Black Friday 2017, and 96% of Americans making online purchases regularly.
-80% of them have shopped online in the past month alone, and millennials now do the majority of their online shopping.
+E-commerce is undeniably huge, with online spending hitting $5 billion in a single day on Black Friday and 96% of Americans making online purchases regularly.
+80% have shopped online in the past month alone, and millennials now do most online shopping.

-As a general rule, we can define an e-commerce platform as any type of website software that allows you to sell products to customers via the Internet.
+Generally, we can define an e-commerce platform as any website software that allows you to sell products to customers via the Internet.
 Most e-commerce platforms work similarly to content management systems (CMSs) like WordPress, enabling website owners to add and modify products and categories and to track sales from the website’s dashboard.

 Now that we have that definition of an e-commerce platform in mind, we can crack on with taking a look at just a few of the basics that you’ll need to know before you get started with e-commerce.
 Let’s go ahead.